farheen-shaikh530/farheen-shaikh530/README.md

 ### 🌟 Women of Distinction Award – Champion of Change
 **International Women's Day 2025 – University of the Pacific**

-Honored with the **Women of Distinction Award – Champion of Change**, recognizing resilience, leadership, and commitment to creating meaningful impact through projects involve health and safety in benefits to gender identity and inclusion.
+Honored with the **Women of Distinction Award – Champion of Change**, recognizing leadership and commitment to creating meaningful impact through projects involve health and safety in benefits to gender identity and inclusion.

 </br>